The Church of St. Monica is a Roman Catholic parish in the Diocese of Trenton, N.J. It's located in Jackson Township's Cassville section (directions)

 Reverend Alexander C. Enriquez

 Fr.
-Alex is our Parish Administrator.
+Alex is our pastor.

 Born Dec.
 1, 1957 in San Pablo City, Philippines, Fr.
 Alex was raised as one of 13 children in the religious and politically prominent household of his parents, Amado and Cresencana Enriquez.
 His father, an attorney and judge, served as vice president for the town council and campaign manager for many mayoral candidates.